lucianot/dealbook/README.md

 == Welcome to Dealbook

 The Brazil Startup Dealboook project started in 2011, when Diego Gomes (co-founder of Everwrite) created a public Google Spreadsheet where anybody could insert information about startup deals in Brazil.
-Since then, hundreds of investors, entrepreneurs and journalists across the globe have used the database to monitor deal flow or to quickly access historic data on deals.
+Since then, hundreds of investors, entrepreneurs and journalists across the globe have used the database to monitor deal flow or to quickly access historic data for the region.

 I have been a contributor for Dealbook since inception and recently I felt our community had outgrown the original spreadsheet format.
 Therefore, as a personal project, I decided to build Dealbook 2.0 as an online application, where we could add enhanced features beyond the limits of a spreadsheet, but hopefully retaining its simplicity.